VedantMahadik/VedantMahadik/README.md

 ## I'm a Undergraduate Student and a Developer.

 - 🔭 I'm currently developing a mobile app with Flutter.
-- 🌱 I'm currently learning Flutter and Node-js.
+- 🌱 I'm currently learning Flutter and Node.js.
 - 👯 I'm looking to work with anyone on any project.

 ---